Downers Grove, IL Campus Catalog

 - Intellectual, Conceptual, Integrative and Quantitative Abilities: The candidate must be able to problem solve, measure, calculate, reason, analyze, record and synthesize large amounts of information in a timely manner.
 The candidate must be able to comprehend three-dimensional relationships and understand spatial relationships.

-Candidates are required to verify that they understand and are able to meet these Technical Standards at least 4 weeks prior to matriculation (or if admitted later, within 1 week of deposit).
+Candidates are required to verify the ability to meet these Technical Standards at least 4 weeks prior to matriculation (or if admitted later, within 1 week of deposit).
 Candidates who may only meet Technical Standards with accommodation, must contact the Office of Student Services to make a formal request for accommodation.
 The Dean of Students, in consultation with the College Dean/Program Director, will determine what reasonable accommodations can be provided.
 The College is not able to grant accommodations that alter the educational standards of the curriculum.

 Students must meet the Technical Standards for the duration of enrollment at the College.
 After matriculation, if a student fails to continue to meet the Technical Standards during subsequent enrollment, the student may apply for accommodation by contacting the Office of Student Services.
 If the accommodation needed to meet the Technical Standards alters the educational standards of the curriculum, the student's ability to satisfactorily progress in the curriculum will be evaluated by the appropriate College's Student Graduation and Promotion Committee.